-There was one pharmacist and four dispensing assistants present during the inspection.
+There were two pharmacists, three accuracy checking technicians, one technician, four dispensing assistants and one medicines counter assistant present during the inspection.
 The staff were observed to be working well together and providing support to one another when required.

 Staff performance was monitored and reviewed formally bi-annually against key performance indicators (KPIs).
 In these reviews, a development plan would be introduced to help further develop and train the members of staff.

 The staff reported that they completed training online and had regular updates to their knowledge and understanding of products and services.
 Staff reported that they received time to complete their required training.
 Professional standards documents were released by head office regularly and were read by staff.
-The NVQ3 trainee reported that she felt very supported during her training course and had regular meetings with her tutor.
-She received four hours protected time per week and was making good progress and completing her modules in a timely manner.

-A trainee dispensing assistant reported that she had recently been learning about the high-risk medicine card system that is used to identify patients taking medicines such as warfarin, for example.
+A dispensing assistant reported that she had recently learnt about Viagra Connect which has recently been made available over the counter.

 The pharmacy manager reported that they would hold patient safety meetings monthly and advise staff on the learning from the patient safety reviews.
 Ad-hoc meetings took place when there were important business updates.

 Staff explained that they felt comfortable to raise any concerns they had with the pharmacy manager or their area manager.
-There was a whistleblowing policy in place but one staff member was not aware of this on questioning.
+There was a whistleblowing policy in place and staff were aware of this.

 There were targets in place but the pharmacy team explained that they did not feel any pressure to deliver these targets and would never compromise their professional judgement to achieve targets.